Battle of Pyongyang (1950): Battle

-After giving the order on the 18th for a full regimental attack on the Hukkyo-ri position, General Gay informed Colonel Woolnough that the 5th Cavalry Regiment would pass through the 7th Cavalry the next morning and take up the attack on Pyongyang.
+After giving the order on the 18th for a full regimental attack on the Hukkyo-ri position, Gay informed Woolnough that the 5th Cavalry Regiment would pass through the 7th Cavalry the next morning and take up the attack on Pyongyang.
 He then went back and found 5th Cavalry commander, Colonel Marcel Crombez and gave him the order.
 The 5th Cavalry Regiment was still strung out on the mountainous secondary road it had been traveling behind the 7th Cavalry from Sohung to Hwangju.
 Crombez did not have the last battalion in bivouac until 23:00 that night.
-At 05:00 on 19 October Lt.
-Col. Paul Clifford's 2d Battalion, 5th Cavalry Regiment, led north out of Hwangju.
+At 05:00 on 19 October Lieutenant colonel Paul Clifford's 2nd Battalion, 5th Cavalry Regiment, led north out of Hwangju.
 When it arrived at the 7th Cavalry lines at Hukkyo-ri those troops had just repulsed a KPA counterattack.
 At this point three KPA tanks rumbled up and were knocked out by a 5th Cavalry Bazooka team.
-F Company, led by 1st Lt.
-James H. Bell, reinforced with five tanks, a platoon of engineers, and a section of heavy machine guns, now passed through the 7th Cavalry and led the 5th Cavalry Regiment toward Pyongyang.
+F Company, led by 1st Lieutenant James H. Bell, reinforced with five tanks, a platoon of engineers, and a section of heavy machine guns, now passed through the 7th Cavalry and led the 5th Cavalry Regiment toward Pyongyang.
 Just as Bell was passing the first of the burning enemy tanks a friendly plane swooped down and rocketed it.
 The concussion almost made him a casualty.
 Flights of jet planes coursed overhead in advance of F Company and, on at least two occasions, they helped supporting artillery reduce KPA forces that threatened to delay its advance.
-Colonel Crombez, and a small command group followed immediately behind F Company most of the morning and pushed it hard.
+Crombez, and a small command group followed immediately behind F Company most of the morning and pushed it hard.